glf30/2a-props/exercise/README.md

-# Props Exercise: Movie & Actor Display
+# Props Assignment: Movie & Actor Display

-## Setup
+## Assignment

 Create a new React app with Vite.

----

-## Assignment

 Build a page that displays movies and actors using components and props.

 ---